Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Parry**

-    If you are holding a Finesse Weapon and another creature hits you with a Melee Attack, you can use your Reaction to add your Proficiency Bonus to your Armour Class for that attack, potentially causing the attack to miss you.
+    If you are holding a Finesse Weapon and another creature hits you with a Melee Attack, you can use your :rsc-reaction: **Reaction** to add your Proficiency Bonus to your Armour Class for that attack, potentially causing the attack to miss you.

 ### Dual Wielder
 *4th-level Feat*